Artistic Director

 President

 Holly has been ringing handbells since 1995.
 She is a member of Grace United Methodist Church in Hummelstown where she directs the handbell choir.
-Holly is a certified Project Management Professional (PMP) working for The Hershey Company.
-Holly lives in Hummelstown with her husband Tim, and has a blended family with 5 children, a Siamese cat, and 2 new Savannah kittens!
+Holly retired in 2023 from The Hershey Company where she was a certified Project Management Professional (PMP).
+Holly lives in Palmyra with her husband Tim, and has a blended family with 5 children, a Siamese cat, and 2 Savannah cats.
 Holly and her family enjoy traveling, skiing/snowboarding, camping and e-biking.

 Ruth has been ringing handbells since 1967.
 She retired in 2019 from serving for 33 years as an attorney for the Commonwealth of Pennsylvania.
 Additionally, she is a founding co-director of A-Pealing Praise, the handbell choir at Penbrook United Church of Christ.
 Ruth also plays the trumpet and recorder.
-She lives in Penbrook with her husband, David, and their rescue cat, Hobie.
 She is also the fortunate mother of fellow ringer Isaac Salapa.

 Kim has been ringing handbell solos, and has been a member of ensembles or choirs since 1999.
 She is a member of St. Paul’s United Methodist Church in Elizabethtown, where she subs in the bell choir when she can as she has a very active toddler.
 She is a Social Worker at Penn State Health for General Pediatrics, Complex and Palliative Care Pediatrics.
 She and her husband, Dave, live in Elizabethtown with their daughter Amelia and their cat, Nova.
 In her free time, Kim enjoys watching Amelia grow and learn, cooking, gardening and spending time with good friends.